 Darjeeling is a beautiful hill town in the state of West Bengal.
-The lofty snow covered peaks of the Himalayas overlook this dainty town as it relaxes in the foothills of the Himalayas.
+The lofty peaks of the Himalayas overlook this dainty town as it relaxes in the foothills of the Himalayas.
 The slopes of Darjeeling in monsoon are covered in the lush tea gardens, attracting visitors from far and near.
 The oaks, birches, maples, chestnuts, and rhododendrons add to the immense beauty of Darjeeling.
+The monsoon season brings out the true beauty of Darjeeling as rain pours down.
+Moreover, the temperature hovers between 13 to 19 degrees Celsius from June to August, making perfect weather for sightseeing.

 - The lush green environs become greener during the monsoons, making the town and the slopes look all the more beautiful.